StephendillonMS/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 ## Windows Information Protection

 Check out [Support for Windows Information Protection](./microsoft-edge-security-windows-information-protection.md), which describes how Microsoft Edge supports Windows Information Protection (WIP).
-You can learn moe about system requirements, benefits, and supported features in the following sections:
+You can learn more about system requirements, benefits, and supported features in the following sections:

 - [System Requirements](./microsoft-edge-security-windows-information-protection.md#system-requirements)
 - [Windows Information Protection Benefits](./microsoft-edge-security-windows-information-protection.md#windows-information-protection-benefits)